simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 - **Structured Learning Experience**: TryHackMe offers a **structured learning path** that guides beginners through various challenges and rooms, allowing for a systematic development of skills.
 Users can follow a recommended order of rooms to enhance their knowledge progressively.
 This structure ensures a solid foundation in penetration testing.

 - **Abundant Guidance and Support**: TryHackMe provides ample **guidance** and **support** to help beginners navigate the challenges.
 Detailed instructions accompany each challenge, offering step-by-step guidance on approaching and solving them.
-Additionally, users can access walkthroughs and video tutorials that provide in-depth explanations of solutions.
+Also, users can access walkthroughs and video tutorials that provide in-depth explanations of solutions.
 This support system is valuable for individuals who may feel overwhelmed or uncertain about certain concepts.

 - **Beginner-Friendly Approach**: TryHackMe's challenges are specifically designed to be accessible to beginners, ensuring that individuals who are new to cybersecurity can engage comfortably.
 The platform focuses on building foundational skills and gradually introduces concepts, allowing users to develop a solid understanding of penetration testing principles.

 - **Real-World Relevance**: Although TryHackMe challenges are tailored for beginners, they still simulate **real-world cybersecurity scenarios**.
 By completing the challenges, users gain practical skills that directly apply to real-world penetration testing scenarios.
 This hands-on experience prepares individuals for actual industry challenges and equips them with relevant skills.

-Wrapping up, TryHackMe's structured learning experience, abundant guidance, and beginner-friendly approach make it the ideal platform for individuals embarking on a journey in junior penetration testing.
+Wrapping up, TryHackMe's structured learning experience, abundant guidance, and beginner-friendly approach make it the ideal platform for individuals starting a journey in junior penetration testing.
 However, worth noting: HackTheBox may better suit more advanced users who are already familiar with cybersecurity concepts and seek more difficult challenges.

 Remember, the cybersecurity field is constantly evolving, and continuous learning and practice are crucial.
 By using platforms like HackTheBox and TryHackMe, you can develop the skills and knowledge necessary to thrive in this exciting and ever-changing industry.

-*Explore the learning opportunities provided by TryHackMe on their [official website](https://tryhackme.com/signup?referrer=5f651e437af6815dfbc2ab56) and embark on your journey in junior penetration testing.*
+*Explore the learning opportunities provided by TryHackMe on their [official website](https://tryhackme.com/signup?referrer=5f651e437af6815dfbc2ab56) and starting your journey in junior penetration testing.*